How to Find Distressed Properties in 2023

 How to Find Distressed Properties

 There’s a lot of competition from real estate investors looking for good distressed property deals.
-Some of the best resources for finding pre-foreclosures, short sales, and bank REO properties include:
+Some of the best resources for finding distressed properties include:

 Distressed property websites

-One of the best ways to locate distressed property is to search online.
+One of the best ways to locate distressed properties is to search online.
 Top websites that specialize in distressed property listings include Auction.com, Foreclosure.com, HomePath by Fannie Mae, HomeSteps by Freddie Mac Homes, HUDForeclosed.com, and RealtyTrac.
-These platforms are excellent resources on how to find distressed properties.
+These platforms are excellent resources for finding distressed real estate.

 Bank REO sites

-Another good way to find a distressed property is by going directly to the source.
+Another good way to find distressed properties is by going directly to the source.
 During the last recession of 2008 - 2009 lenders were foreclosing on so many homes that they set up their own REO departments.
-Bank REO sites from Bank of America and Wells Fargo are still a good way to find distressed property investments today, or simply contact a local credit union or community bank.
+Bank REO sites from Bank of America and Wells Fargo are still a good way to find distressed properties today, or simply contact a local credit union or community bank.

 Government-owned property